She's a

 wonders at the events conspiring

-to make his feet feel the Rhine
+his feet feel the Rhine

 flowing through his Teutonic veins.